ScrewdAOSP/manifest/readme.md

 $ cd WORKSPACE

 # Install Repo in the created directory
-# If you are building for Nexus/Pixel devices, use the o branch by running.
+# If you are building for non-Nexus devices, use the o8x-caf branch by running.
-$ repo init -u https://github.com/ScrewdAOSP/manifest -b o8x
+$ repo init -u https://github.com/ScrewdAOSP/manifest -b o8x-caf
 ```

 ### Downloading the source tree ###